Skip to main content

 • Expiration Date (Optional)

-1. Bearer Tokens (OAuth): Tokens issued as part of the OAuth2 authorization framework allow clients to access protected resources.
-Fill out the fields:
+2. Bearer Tokens (OAuth): Tokens are issued as part of the OAuth2 authorization framework, allowing clients to access protected resources.
+Fill in the following fields:

 • Secret Name